 Conclusion

 We encourage all healthcare providers to continue expanding their knowledge and skills in resuscitation, staying updated with the latest guidelines and advancements in cardiac monitoring and treatment.
 Share this article with your colleagues to promote a deeper understanding of these critical conditions and improve patient outcomes.
-Engage in discussions, attend workshops, and participate in simulations to hone your skills and build confidence in managing cardiac emergencies.
+And engage in discussions, attend workshops, and participate in simulations to hone your skills and build confidence in managing cardiac emergencies.
 Your expertise and dedication can make a life-changing difference in these challenging situations.